scanback/docs/articles-posts/english-football-payroll.md

 <img  src="assets/images/football/s.canback-english-football-city-map.svg" width="500" alt="English football cities map 2025-26">
 </p>

-Payroll data for the 2025–26 season from [Capology](https://www.capology.com/uk/premier-league/salaries/) was then aggregated by club to their corresponding cities (using the UN urban definition) and compared with the disposable income of the lower middle class and above, [accessed from TelluBase](https://tellubase.com).
+Payroll data for the 2025–26 season from [Capology](https://www.capology.com/uk/premier-league/salaries/) was then aggregated by club to their corresponding cities (using the UN urban definition) and compared with the disposable income of the lower middle class and above, [using income bracket data from TelluBase](https://tellubase.com).

 The result gives a fascinating perspective on English football economics.
 Relative football spending varies enormously between cities.